paulbrice/awsclifedcred/README.md

-# AWS CLI with Federated Credentials - Tool

-**The cloud has moved on.. this is no longer being maintained.**
+# AWS CLI with Federated Credentials - Tool // The cloud has moved on.. this is no longer being maintained.

 This is a command line tool to inject an AWS **aws_access_key_id** and **aws_secret_access_key** into your local credentials file using STS::AssumeRoleWithSAML and a SAML assertion retrieved from your forms based identity federation provider.